RevSheller

 --protocol "${OP_SECRET}"

-# 4. On target machine, run the payload:
+# 4. On target machine, run payloads.auto or payloads.auto_windows (sh/PowerShell + Python on target)

 # 5. Check session status